 Processing of the data we collect

 The majority of the data we collect is aggregated into data tables and no personal information that can identify you as a participant of the research can be extracted and used.
-On the occasions that we request personally indefinable data, such as a short video, this may be shared with the commissioning client for presentation of the results or shared within their company and possibly with their business partners.
-You will be fully informed of this prior to the collection taking place.
+On the occasions that we request personally identifiable data, such as a short video, this may be shared with the commissioning client for presentation of the results or shared within their company and possibly with their business partners.
+When this type of data is collected we will inform you prior to its collection and obtain your consent for its collection and intended use

 Method of data collection